 We’ve tried a lot of pasta alla Norma recipes in our day, and we gotta say, after making this one, our search ends.
 It’s that lovely.
 Curiously, and perhaps not coincidentally, this is the only one we’ve tried that roasts the eggplant rather than fries it, and we think that makes all the difference.
 Not just in terms of calories but taste.
-(As you’re probably well aware, the trick with eggplant is that it “absorbs oil like a sponge.
-And, as one of our recipe testers mused, “1/2 cup oil can disappear into one’s pasta sauce only to magically reappear later on one’s waistline,” as our recipe tester Melissa Maedgan explains.
-Not only that, but if eggplant is allowed to soak up oil to its heart’s content, the resulting dish just tastes heavy and unbalanced rather than intensely eggplanty.
-Thanks to this easy and amazing recipe, we’ll never experience that again.
-Originally published August 17, 2015.–Renee Schettler Rossi
+(As you’re probably well aware, eggplant absorbs oil like a sponge.
+And, as one of our recipe testers mused, “1/2 cup oil can disappear into one’s pasta sauce only to magically reappear later on one’s waistline.”
+Just as bad, if eggplant is allowed to soak up oil to its heart’s content, the resulting dish tends to taste heavy and unbalanced rather than intensely eggplanty.
+Thanks to this easy and amazing recipe, none of us ever have to experience that again.)–Renee Schettler Rossi